Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/interior.rst

           Frame 401.

-The second method to stop an object from collapsing is to change its *Bending Stiffness*.
+The second method to stop an object from collapsing is to change its *Bending* stiffness.
 This includes the diagonal edges (damping also applies to these connections).

-In Fig. :ref:`fig-softbody-force-interior-bending`, *Be* is activated with a strength setting of 1.
+In Fig. :ref:`fig-softbody-force-interior-bending`, *Bending* is activated with a strength setting of 1.
 Now both cubes are more rigid.

 .. list-table::